When Does Translation Require Context? A Data-driven, Multilingual Exploration: Which Translation Phenomena Benefit from Context?

-To compare linguistic phenomena that arise during document-level translation across various language pairs, we need a dataset that is document-level, rich in context-dependent discourse phenomena, and parallel in multiple languages.
-We, therefore, perform our study on transcripts of TED talks and their translations \cite{qi-etal-2018-pre}.
-We choose to study translation between English and Arabic, German, Spanish, French, Hebrew, Italian, Japanese, Korean, Dutch, Portuguese, Romanian, Russian, Turkish and Mandarin Chinese.
-These 14 target languages are chosen for their high availability of TED talks and of linguistic tools, as well as for the diversity of language types represented in our comparative study (Table \ref{table:langs} in Appendix~\ref{appendix:lang}).
-In total, our dataset contains 113,711 parallel training sentences from 1,368 talks, 2,678 development sentences from 41 talks, and 3,385 testing sentences from 43 talks.
+To compare linguistic phenomena that arise during document-level translation across language pairs, we use a dataset consisting of TED talks' transcripts and translations \cite{qi-etal-2018-pre}.
+We use this dataset due to its abundance of discourse phenomena, as well as its availability across many parallel languages.
+We study translation between English and Arabic, German, Spanish, French, Hebrew, Italian, Japanese, Korean, Dutch, Portuguese, Romanian, Russian, Turkish and Mandarin Chinese.
+These 14 target languages are chosen for their high availability of TED talks and linguistic tools, as well as for the diversity of language types in our comparative study (Table \ref{table:langs} in Appendix~\ref{appendix:lang}).
+For each language pair, our dataset contains 113,711 parallel training sentences from 1,368 talks, 2,678 development sentences from 41 talks, and 3,385 testing sentences from 43 talks.

+To obtain the P-CXMI for words in the data, we train a small Transformer \cite{46201} model for every target language and incorporate the target context by concatenating it with the current target sentence \cite{tiedemann-scherrer-2017-neural}.
+We train the model with \textit{dynamic} context size \citep{fernandes21acl}, by sampling 0-3 target context sentences and estimating P-CXMI by using this model for $q_{MT_A}$ and $q_{MT_C}$ (details in Appendix~\ref{appendix:training_details}).